IAEA-NDS/ACEMAKER/README.md

 Copy all the binaries in `bin/windows` (or `bin/linux`) if you are using the precompiled versions to a new folder where the calculation should be performed.
 If you have compiled the binaries yourself according to the instructions in the previous section, copy those files instead to the calculation directory.

+## Authors

+* **Daniel López Aldama** - Consultant, International Atomic Energy Agency, IAEA/NDS, Vienna, Austria
+* **Andrej Trkov** - International Atomic Energy Agency, IAEA/NDS, Vienna, Austria

+## PREPRO Package's Author

+* **Dermott E. Cullen** - 1466 Hudson Way, Livermore, CA 94550, U.S.A.

+## Contributors

+- Georg Schnabel: help with acemaker verification as well as git repository preparation and maintenance.

+## Giving feedback

+If you want to give feedback or encounter any issues, please create an issue for this repository at GitHub.
+If not possible, you can write an email to <mailto:nds.contact-point@iaea.org>.
+For specific questions about the repository or code distribution, you can also contact <mailto:g.schnabel@iaea.org>.
+If you have specific questions about the acemaker source code, development or processing, you can contact the package developer at his personal email address <mailto:dlopezaldama@gmail.com>.

 ## References